 Much more like the grapes we are used to buying, European grapes are popular table grapes.
-Vinis vinifera need a long, warm climate in order to fruit.
+Vinis vinifera needs a long, warm climate in order to fruit.
 If you can accommodate them, they are a treat to grow.

-Muscat of Alexandria were introduced in the early 1900s as table and raisin grapes, sometimes used for wine as well.
+Muscat of Alexandria was introduced in the early 1900s as table and raisin grapes, sometimes used for wine as well.
 Although they need the long growing season of European grapes, they will not do well in a desert environment.